Span Smart Panel ($3,500 hardware, $6,500–10,000 installed) — 32 controllable circuits, best backup management, deepest battery integration.

 Q: Are smart panels compatible with generators?

-Q: What about the EcoFlow Smart Home Panel 3?
+Q: Does the EcoFlow Smart Home Panel 3 work with non-EcoFlow batteries?

 The Bottom Line